brandonsheppard/Theme-Starter-Kit/README.md

 We are now ready to generate our first theme.
 To do this we simply need to run the ntheme command:

 ```
-ntheme mynewtheme
+ntheme generate themeName
 ```

-**Note: You need to replace `mynewtheme` with the name of your new theme.**
+**Note: You need to replace `themeName` with the name of your new theme.**

 ### Set up git

 Now, you just need to set up git.
-If you're not experienced with git, I recommend you install [GitHub Desktop](https://desktop.github.com/) and [set up the repository using the app](http://design.neto.com.au/assets/uploads/E9FX9Dej3d.gif).
+If you're not experienced with git, We recommend you install [GitHub Desktop](https://desktop.github.com/) and [set up the repository using the app](http://design.neto.com.au/assets/uploads/E9FX9Dej3d.gif).

 ### Customising templates